crossdb-org/crossdb-connector-python/README.md

-# Python Connector for CrossDB
+# Python Driver for CrossDB

 Install
 ```